CS196Illinois/Group25/README.md

 *Web Development*: Django

-*Machine Learning*: Python (including libraries like scikit-learn and pickle)
+*Machine Learning*: Python (including libraries such as scikit-learn and techniques such as pickle)

 *Data Visualization*: matplotlib